-Dental care: No benefits are payable under the Retiree Medical Benefit for routine dental care or treatment of dental disease or defect, except as specifically described in "Covered Expenses".
+Dental care: No benefits are payable under the Retiree Medical Benefit for routine dental care or treatment of dental disease or defect, except as specifically described in "Covered Expenses" on page 86.

 Developmental therapy for children: Charges for all types of developmental therapy.